 The new partial cash out feature allows punters to cash out part of a bet and let the rest of the bet run.
-Partial cash out is a great extension of the ‘cash out’ product innovation.
-Where the cash out feature allows you to ‘cash out’ a bet before it is resolved allowing you to minimise loses or maximise winnings, the partial cash out feature enables the punter to bank profits on their bet in parts, whilst the rest of the bet runs.
-Partial cash out allows you to have the best of both worlds.
+It is a great extension of the ‘cash out’ product innovation.
+The feature allows you to ‘cash out’ a bet before it is resolved allowing you to minimise loses or maximise winnings, the partial cash out feature enables the punter to bank profits on their bet in parts, whilst the rest of the bet runs.
+It allows you to have the best of both worlds.
 You don’t have to cash out the whole bet in an all or nothing fashion.

-Tip: Use Partial Cash Out so you get your initial stake back and leave the rest to run – that way you get a risk free bet
+Tip: Use Partial Cash Out option so you get your initial stake back and leave the other part to run – that way you get a risk free bet

-Whilst quite a few bookies are now offering the full cash out feature only a few offer partial cash out.
+A common question asked by our visitors is which bookmakers offer this option on their betting site and app?
+Whilst quite a few bookies are now offering the full cash out feature only a few offer the partial function.
 These bookie give you the opportunity to cash out just part of your bet.

 - Betfair allow you to cash out part of your bet with their new slider feature.

-- Partial cash out avaialble on football, horse racing, tennis, cricket, golf, basketball & more
+- Avaialble on football, horse racing, tennis, cricket, golf, basketball & more

 - “Take Stake” – allows you to Cash Out the exact value of your initial stake, providing you with a risk free bet!